delta-io/delta/docs/source/delta-sharing.md

 Delta Sharing Streaming is deeply integrated with [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) through `readStream`, and able to connect with any sink that is able to perform `writeStream`.

-Once the provider shares a table with history, the recipient can perform a streaming query on the table.
+Once the data provider shares a table with history, the recipient can perform a streaming query on the table.
 When you load a Delta Sharing table as a stream source and use it in a streaming query, the query processes all of the data present in the shared table as well as any new data that arrives after the stream is started.

 ```scala